apluslms/grading-base/README.md

 * `grade [points/max]`

     Submits the feedback back to the grading service.
-    This command **must** be executed at the end of the grading for the grade to be stored.
+    The grade wrapper will execute this command after the grading script.
+    This command exits without changes if it is executed for the second time, thus grading script can call this too, but is not required to.

     If no argument is provided, there isn't `/feedback/points` and any of `/feedback/<number>` directories exists, then `create-test-feedback` is executed before reading the feedback.